-The Coconino County Public Health Services District's Public Health Emergency Preparedness (PHEP) Program focuses on preparedness and response activities related to the health impact of any emergency in the county.
-Our programs primary concern is the health and safety of Coconino County citizens and visitors.
+The Coconino County Health and Human Services Public Health Emergency Preparedness (PHEP) Program focuses on preparedness and response activities related to the health impact of any emergency in the county.
+Our program's primary concern is the health and safety of Coconino County citizens and visitors.

 Arizona Department of Health Services Emergency Preparedness